cerico/musil/pages/posts/2017-08-26---javascript-router/index.md

 * load - the url that the html lives at.
 Once this is retrieved we'll attach store the returned html in 'this.html'.
 * show - This attaches the html to whatever element it is passed.

-Now lets updated the routes file to use the Page component.
+Now lets update the routes file to use the Page component.

 ```
 ➜  how-to-js-router git:(dev) ✗ cat src/js/routes.js